makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-Technologies: Ruby, Sinatra, Rspec, PostgreSQL, HTML
+Technologies: Ruby, Sinatra, Rspec, PostgreSQL, HTML, CSS

 ## How to Use ##
 1. Open Terminal and clone the repository: